Explainable AI for Forecasts you can Trust

 1. Understanding the Data

 A critical step in forecasting is gaining a deep understanding of relevant time series datasets before the forecasts are generated.
-With robust autoML, the Ikigai system supports data science teams in automatically preparing the data for aiCast through the following mechanisms:
+With robust autoML, the Ikigai system supports data science teams in automatically preparing the data for use in aiCast through the following mechanisms:

 Anomaly detection